2019-20 Catalog (Archived Catalog)

 - Submit a Student Information Form to Admissions & Records.

-- Placement testing/Academic Advising: Students wishing to register for any English/language arts course, math course, or any other college course requiring a specific co-requisite or prerequisite, must complete a placement test and meet with an academic advisor for class approval.
-Contact 815-835-6273 for placement test options or to arrange a time to meet with an academic advisor.
-Contact the Testing Center at 815-835-6530 to arrange a testing time.
+- Course Placement/Academic Advising: Students wishing to register for any English/language arts course, math course, or any other college course requiring a specific co-requisite or prerequisite, must satisfy course placement requirements and meet with an academic advisor for approval.

 - Register for Classes: Students can register on campus through Admissions & Records or via the Internet (SOAR - Sauk Online Access to Records), if eligible.